 Beef fried rice requires small chunks of meat to go with the small grains of rice.
 Make sense?

-Chinese restaurants take some extra steps in preparing beef for their stir-fry dishes.
+Chinese restaurant chefs take some extra steps in preparing beef for their stir-fry dishes.

 The first step is to add a good amount of baking soda to the beef––about 1 rounded teaspoon per pound of beef.